 It argues that social work should move away from the resultant emphasis on risk management and bureaucracy, and return to a focus on relational and community approaches as the cornerstone of practice.

-Applying theoretical frameworks including those of Bourdieu and the recent work of Wacquant to practice, the book is divided into two sections: the first examines the development of neoliberal ideas and their impact in the areas of social welfare.
-The second explores the implications of this across a range of areas of social work practice, including work with children and families, working with asylum seekers and refugees and mental health.
+Applying theoretical frameworks to practice, including those of Bourdieu and the recent work of Wacquant, the book examines the development of neoliberal ideas and their impact on social welfare.
+It explores the implications of this across a range of areas of social work practice, including work with children and families, working with asylum seekers and refugees and mental health social work.

 Ian Cummins is a Senior Lecturer in Social Work at Salford University.
 He qualified as a probation officer and subsequently worked as a mental health social worker.
 His research interests including the history of community care and mental health issues in the CJS.
 His most recent work has focused on poverty, inequality and advanced marginality.

 Social Work in the era of neoliberalism and austerity

 Class, poverty and inequality